matthew-boston/matthew-boston/README.md

 # Hi, I'm Matt 👋

-My name is Matt Boston and I'm currently studying to become a WebOps Engineer at the University of Suffolk.
-I have a passion for web application and enjoy programming in the MERN stack.
-You can contact me on [LinkedIn](https://www.linkedin.com/in/matthew-boston/) or [Personal Site](https://mattboston.co.uk).
+My name is Matt Boston and I'm currently studying to become a Web developer/WebOps at the University of Suffolk.
+I currently am diving into the world of AWS while developing applications and websites in React and NodeJs.
+You can see some of my work on my [Personal Site](https://mattboston.co.uk) or contact me on [LinkedIn](https://www.linkedin.com/in/matthew-boston/).

 ## 🔧 Technologies & Tools
 ![](https://img.shields.io/badge/Os-MacoS-informational?style=flat&logo=apple&logoColor=white)